laurauguc/cross-voting/README.md

 # Hermosillo Election Results Visualization Project

-This project is a Python-based interactive tool developed in Google Colab to visualize and analyze election results in Hermosillo, Mexico.
-The primary focus is on exploring cross-voting behavior in the 2024 elections, where voters supported Claudia Sheinbaum, the progressive Morena party candidate, at the national level but favored the far-right PAN candidate at the local level.
+This project is a Python-based interactive tool developed with Python in Google Colab to visualize and analyze election results in Hermosillo, Mexico.
+The primary focus is on exploring cross-voting behavior in the 2024 elections, where voters supported Claudia Sheinbaum, the progressive Morena party candidate, in the presidential race but favored the conservative PAN candidate for the mayoral race.

 The interactive maps are available here: https://laurauguc.github.io/cross-voting/